Budget-friendly ideas for a rewarding bank holiday

 Published 2 May 2019

-You’ve got to love a bank holiday weekend!
 Despite disappointing weather, queues on the motorway and having to go another day without post, 13 million of us will go on trips out this weekend.

 Bank holiday ideas for couples

-If you’re planning on spending the May bank holiday with your partner, you could try a staycation.
+If you’re planning on spending the bank holiday with your partner, you could try a staycation.
 Grab your weekend bag and go to somewhere you’ve never been before.
 Find your perfect home from home using sites like Airbnb and VRBO (Vacation Rental By Owner).
-They’ve got all kinds of places to stay, from cosy cottages out in the sticks to something more quirky like a tree house or a woodland yurt.
+They’ve got all kinds of places to stay, from cosy cottages out in the sticks to quirky things like a tree house or a woodland yurt.

 Don’t fancy going away?
 Discover some places around your area you’ve not been to before.
 Ask friends about their favourite spots and see if they know of any hidden gems you should check out.
 And if leaving the house isn’t on your agenda over the bank holiday, have a look for a new series to watch together on Netflix.
 You can binge-watch without worrying about having to get up for work!